-These DIY mini mason jar salt and pepper shakers are made from two tiny mason jars I found at Dollar Tree.
+These mason jar salt and pepper shakers are made from two tiny mason jars I found at Dollar Tree.
 I was looking for some sort of salt and pepper shakers I could buy and dress up for cheap when I saw these little mason jars.

 Having a centerpiece on a kitchen table is always a nice decor element, unfortunately if you have a small dining area it can be a nuisance if its not practical.
-I wanted some sort of cute cottagy farmhouse looking salt and pepper shakers to finish my kitchen table centerpiece.
+I wanted some sort of cute cottage farmhouse looking salt and pepper shakers to finish my kitchen table centerpiece.
 Our everyday salt and pepper mill shakers work well but are big amd clunky and need to stay hidden in the cupboard.
 I am still silly excited about finding these two tiny mason jars for $1.25.

 Making the Salt and Pepper Shaker Holes

 The clear glass makes the salt and pepper easily recognizable but the tops are solid and need holes for shaking.
 Thankfully this is a super easy update.